GuanglinHuang/hofa/README.md

 ```

 **Update log:**
+Changes in version 0.8.3
+ - Remove hofa.als function.
+ - Add M3.als function to estimate the factors and factor loadings based on the third-order cumulant.
+ - Add M4.als function to estimate the factors and factor loadings based on the fourth-order cumulant.

 Changes in version 0.8.2
  - Remove M2.est function.
  - Add M2.mle function to estimate the factors based on the covariance by using maximum likelihood methods in Bai and Li(2012,2013).